1165 København K

 Many stations have a separate section for unwanted but undamaged items, but be wary that lately professional flea market salesmen have started lurking around these places to grab the most valuable pieces.
 Be prepared for some jostling around for furniture and electronic goods, but small items such as books are easily available.

 One of the best places to start is Møllegade Genbrugsstation in Nørrebro.
-See a map of where to find the recycling station here.

 So that’s it.
 Happy bargain hunting!